 Explanation: When the government increases taxes, disposable income falls, and therefore consumption falls as well.
-The decrease in consumption equals the amount taxes increase times the marginal propensity to consume MPC.
+The decrease in consumption equals the amount equals the amount that taxes increase multiplied by the marginal propensity to consume MPC.
 The higher the MPC is, the greater is the negative effect of the tax increase on consumption.
 Private savings, the difference between disposable income and consumption, will also decrease.
 The decrease in consumption is essentially offset by an increase in investment, which results from increased overall national savings driving down the real interest rate.